badgeteam/mch2022-icestudio/README.md

 Icestudio is a design tool focused on newcomers to the FPGA world.

 Icestudio started as an easy development process for open source FPGAs.
-But today a number of advanced FPGA developers use it, too, mixing traditional workflows with the easy flow of the drag and drop Icestudio IDE.
+But today a number of advanced FPGA developers use it, too: mixing traditional workflows with the easy flow of the drag and drop Icestudio IDE.

 We are working on very powerful new features that will be deployed in the